immersive-web/webxr-ar-module/explainer.md

 ```
 ### Detecting and advertising VR mode

-If a VRDevice is available and has the appropriate capabilities the page will usually want to add some UI to trigger activation of "VR Presentation Mode", where the page can begin sending imagery to the device.
+If a `VRDevice` is available and has the appropriate capabilities the page will usually want to add some UI to trigger activation of "VR Presentation Mode", where the page can begin sending imagery to the device.
 Testing to see if the device supports the capabilities the page needs is done via the `supportsSession` call, which takes a dictionary of the desired functionality and returns whether or not the device can create a session supporting them.
 Querying for support this way is necessary because it allows the application to detect what VR features are available without actually engaging the sensors or beginning presentation, which can incur significant power or performance overhead on some systems and may have side effects such as launching a VR status tray or storefront.

+Sessions can be created with two levels of access:

+**Exclusive Access**: The default mode, but can be explicitly requested with the `exclusive: true` dictionary argument.
+Exclusive sessions present content directly to the `VRDevice`, enabling immersive VR presentation.
+Only one exclusive session is allowed at a time across the entire UA.
+Exclusive sessions must be created within a user gesture event.

+**Non-Exclusive Access**: Requested with the `exclusive: false` dictionary argument.
+Non-exclusive sessions do not have the ability to display anything on the `VRDevice`, but are able to access device tracking information and use it to render content on the page.
+This technique, where a scene rendered to the page is responsive to device movement is sometimes referred to as "Magic Window" mode.
+It's especially useful for mobile devices, where moving the device can be used to look around a scene.
+Devices like Tango phones and tablets with 6DoF tracking capabilities may expose them via non-exclusive sessions even if the hardware is not capable of immersive, stereo presentation.
+Multiple non-exclusive sessions can be active at once, but all non-exclusive sessions are suspended when an exclusive session is active.
+Non-exclusive sessions are not required to be created within a user gesture event.

-In this case, we only ask if the ability to have `exclusive` access (Which includes the ability to display imagery on the headset).
-Note that `exclusive: true` is actually the dictionary default, and so does not need to be specified here.
-It’s made explicit in this example for clarity.
+In this case, we ask if the `VRDevice` supports sessions with `exclusive` access, since we want the ability to display imagery on the headset.

 ```js
 async function OnVRAvailable() {